guimeira/i3lock-fancy-multimonitor/README.md

 `-n` or `--no-text`: hide the "Type password to unlock" text.

 `-p` or `--pixelate`: pixelate the background instead of blurring it.
 Might be faster.

+`-b` or `--blur`: the blur amount.
+See http://www.imagemagick.org/Usage/blur/#blur_args for valid values.